andyhafphen/MClaunch/README.md

 # MClaunch
 Minecraft Launcher / Downloader (without authentication)

-aims to be windows compatible but hasnt been tested on windows
+aims to be windows compatible: tested on windows with https://adoptium.net/en-GB/temurin/releases/?os=any&arch=any&version=21 // works fine

 requires:
 tkinter